-NOTE: It is recommended to use 2-3 chains alternatively.
+It is recommended to use 2-3 chains alternatively.

 In order to guarantee uniform wear of the guide bar the bar should be turned over whenever replacing the chain.

-Retensioning the saw chain
+Retightening the saw chain

-Use the combination tool to loosen the fastening nuts (2) about one turn.
-Raise the tip of the guide bar slightly and turn the QuickSet chain tensioner (10) to the right (clockwise) until the saw chain is again flush against the bottom of the guide bar (see circle).
+Loosen the nuts (2) about one turn with the universal wrench.
+Raise the tip of the guide bar a little and turn the chain tensioning screw (4) to the right (clockwise) until the saw chain is again up against the bottom edge of the guide bar (see circle).

-While still holding up the tip of the guide bar, tighten the retaining nuts (2) with the universal wrench.
+While keeping the tip of the guide bar raised, tighten the nuts (2) again with the universal wrench.